 We often use the passive voice unconsciously and it can sometimes be challenging to detect.

 In passive voice, the subject is acted upon by the verb.
 For example, “The ball was hit by the batter.”
-In active voice, the subject performs the verb.
+In an active voice, the subject performs the verb.
 For example, “The batter hit the ball.”

 One simple way to tell if you are using active voice or passive voice on your resume is to see if your verbs contain one word or two.